Slide Journal of Current Oncology and Medical Sciences (JCOMS)

 • References style

 JCOMS follows the Vancouver reference style.
-In the text, references should be cited using superscript Arabic numerals in the order in which they appear.
+In the text, references should be cited using superscript numerals in the order in which they appear.
 If cited only in tables or figure legends, number them according to the first identification of the table or figure in the text.
 In the references list, the references should be numbered and listed in order of appearance in the text.
 Cite the names of all authors when there are six or fewer; when seven or more authors, list the first three followed by et al. All citations mentioned in the text, tables or figures must be listed in the references list.
 Names of journals should be abbreviated in the style used in Index Medicus.
 Authors are responsible for the accuracy of all references.

 – Standard Format for Journal Articles: